 • Grace Church may return letters to the advocate when inappropriate content is included

-• If an advocate is has the opportunity to travel to visit their child partner, child liaisons at Grace Church will oversee the initial communication
+• If an advocate has the opportunity to travel to visit their child partner, child liaisons at Grace Church will oversee the initial communication

 • No monetary support should be directly coordinated through the advocate and child partner

 Gift-giving in the U.S. greatly differs from the customs in Kenya.
-For the American, gifts are a way for someone to express love and care for a friend or family member.
+For Americans, gifts are a way for someone to express love and care for a friend or family member.
 Gifts are given during holidays, especially on birthdays and at Christmas.
 However, many Americans give gifts randomly throughout the year as a way to express appreciation towards the recipient.

 In Kenya, most do not have the financial resources to give gifts regularly or even on holidays.
 Love and appreciation are expressed through time spent in homes and meals shared together.
 Gifts are sometimes presented by overnight guests who wish to honor their host but still take the form of food or other practical items.